 The default DRC rules with Eagle are a little too conservative in some areas, and very bad in others.
-Let’s load the SparkFun dru file located here.
-Click on the DRC button, then Load.
+Let’s load the SparkFun 2 layer standard dru file located here.
+For this board, we will use Click on the DRC button, then Load.

 Double click the SparkFun.dru file then click ‘Select’ in the main DRC window.
 It should disappear.

 What?
 It looks the same.
 But wait!
 Hit F8 to do a ratsnest refresh.
 That looks a little better!
 The SparkFun DRU file reduces the amount of space between the copper layers and the dimension layer (the border of your board) from 40mil to 10mil.

 All these vias should work but they are pretty sloppy.
 The SparkFun design rules file increases the size of the annular rings around your vias.
 This gives the PCB fab houses a bigger ring to drill through the middle of, thus decreasing the chances the your board will be fabricated with errors.

 Now let’s increase the width of the board outline from 0” to 0.008”.
 We do this so that we give the DRC (design rule checker) the chance to tell us if anything is too near the board edge.
 When the PCB fab house is routing boards apart, they use a very accurate milling machine, but let’s assume they’re not perfect.
 We use the width of the board outline to give us that level of extra safety.